There’s a lot that goes into project management and being able to set your team up for success.

-Using a project management tool can greatly reduce the implementation and monitoring time you’ll need to take out of your schedule.
-However, you always want to have the basics down before moving onto a new project.
+Using a tool can greatly reduce the implementation and monitoring time you’ll need to take out of your schedule, but you always want to have the basics down before moving onto a new project.

 Simply put, procedures are the steps that construct the process that a project requires.

 Without a process, there’s no clear understanding of how to move your project from start to finish.
-Procedures that support your process, you’re giving your project the strong foundation it needs to get completed properly.
+By putting in procedures to support your process, you’re giving your project the strong foundation it needs to get completed properly.

 Studies show that having a set structure can help employees better execute on their plans.

-A mindful management team will design processes for all of their main departments and needs before assigning them.
+A mindful management team will design processes for all of their main departments and needs before assigning them out to employees.

-Using a tool can allow you to simply duplicate the process framework, update who is responsible for which step in the procedure, and assign when each step is due.
+Using a tool can allow you to simply duplicate the framework of that process, update who is responsible for which step in the procedure, and assign when each step is due.

 The goal of each and every process you create is to: